StefanBonney/Code-Project_2020...Python-SCP-File-Transfer-And-Integrity-Test-For-Txt/README.md

 #=======================================================================================

 #=======================================================================================
-# NOTES - RUNNING THE PROGRAMME THROUGH USER INPUT WITH VARIABLES SET THROUGH PROMPT
+# NOTES - Running the programme through user input with variables set through prompt

 A typical run of the program, when the variables have not been set in the source code file, will look as following: